Why does Santa wear glasses?

 Most credit the modern-day, red-and-white remake of jolly old St. Nick to German-born American artist Thomas Nast, who fashioned 33 images of him over two decades for Harper’s Weekly magazine from 1863 to 1886.

 Over the next century, Santa donned glasses, like much of mature America, as a newly invented vision aid and status symbol.
-In 20th-century America, glasses were a natural fit for an older gent with so many lists of naughty and nice kids to manage.
+In 20th-century America, glasses were a natural fit for an older gent with so many lists of nice and naughty kids to manage.

 So why does Santa wear glasses (and not contact lenses)?
 And where does he get them?
 We asked a few Santas and Mrs. Clauses.